Last Updated on

 - Peeling and scaling of the skin

 Sensitive skin may be caused or worsened by:

 - Ingredients in cosmetics.
-Fragrance and preservatives are the common culprits of a reaction to a product.
+In particular, fragrance and preservatives are the common culprits of a reaction to a product.
 Other ingredients to watch for are alcohol, acids (like alpha-hydroxyacid or “AHA”), bismuth oxychloride used in mineral makeups and sodium lauryl sulfate.
 Reaction from chemicals that come into contact with the skin is called “contact dermatitis”.

-- Anything else that contacts your skin like jewellery, clothing labels etc. Nickel is a common cause of irritation from jewellery.
+- Likewise anything else that contacts your skin can cause irritation, for example, jewellery and clothing labels.
+Nickel is a common cause of irritation from jewellery.

 - Using alkaline products can upset the skin’s natural acid pH, causing sensitivity or irritation.